adinrichter/HTML-and-CSS-Projects/README.md

-# HTML-and-CSS-Projects
+# HTML and CSS Projects

-This is where I will store and work on my HTML and CSS projects
+These are the websites I created with HTML and CSS.